kdavies4/ModelicaRes/README.md

 ### Installation

+First, install the dependencies.
+Most are installed automatically if you have the [setuptools] module.
+However, [SciPy] >= 0.10.0 must be installed according to the instructions at http://www.scipy.org/install.html.
+The GUIs require [Qt], which can be installed via [PyQt4], [guidata], or [PySide].

-The easiest way to install this package is to use [pip]:
+Then install ModelicaRes.
+The easiest way is to use [pip]:

     pip install modelicares